Did Minnesota Accept the Medicaid Expansion?

 GET MORE INFORMATION WITH OUR GUIDE

-ACA Medicaid Expansion in Minnesota
+Learn About the ACA Medicaid Expansion in Minnesota

 Minnesota accepted the Affordable Care Act Medicaid expansion along side 30 other states and Washington D.C. since the plan was offered.
 A reason the ACA Medicaid expansion was not accepted in the other 19 states may be the expense to implement.
 The ACA Medicaid expansion costs to states can be quite high even with the help of the federal government.
 The expansion gives each state the opportunity to have more insured residents by expanding Medicaid eligibility, but it can have some disadvantages.
 Minnesota officials weighed the potential positive and negative outcomes of instituting the expansion before making their final decision.
 Government officials found that the expenses that come with the Obamacare Medicaid expansion would not outweigh the positives, which is why many Minnesota lawmakers were in favor the expansion.